tony-frg/aa-Vector-DBs/README.md

 - **Vector Admin** running at `localhost:3001`
 - A development container for running Python code

-Now, you can run the Python code using the terminal inside the devcontainer.

 ### Running Python Scripts in Devcontainer
 Once the devcontainer is running: